10 Nail Polish Mistakes We’ve All Made and How to Prevent Them

 You don’t need to be a professional manicurist to do a great job painting your nails, but you do need to watch out for some common nail polish mistakes, from using old polish to doing your nails right before bedtime.
-We all make these mistakes (and yeah, knowing how long it takes for nail polish to dry is half the battle), so rest assured that you’re not alone.
+We all make these top nail polish mistakes (and yeah, knowing how long it takes for nail polish to dry is half the battle), so rest assured that you’re not alone.

-We’ve rounded up the 10 most common nail polish mistakes and how to prevent them.

 1. Taking a hot shower right after applying polish

-Never shower immediately after a manicure, as you probably haven’t give the polish enough time to set in, but a hot shower?
-That’s even worse.
+Never shower immediately after a manicure, as you probably haven’t given the polish enough time to set in.
+A steaming hot shower is even worse.

 “Exposing the nail polish to the heat and steam of the shower can cause it to bubble or smudge,” says Danielle Candido, manicure expert for Gelish.
 “It’s best to wait a full hour after the manicure is done before showering.”